Nikon D90 vs Panasonic G2

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D90 and Panasonic Lumix DMC-G2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D90 and the G2 have been discontinued, but can regularly be found used on eBay.
+Both the D90 and the G2 have been discontinued, but can regularly be found used on ebay.
 The D90 was replaced by the Nikon D7000, while the G2 was followed by the Panasonic G3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D90 and G2 can be found, respectively, in the Nikon D90 Manual (free pdf) or the online Panasonic G2 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D90 and the Panasonic G2?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.